center-for-threat-informed-defense/attack-workbench-frontend/docs/integrations.md

 The ATT&CK Workbench is designed to integrate with a variety of tools.
 This page provides documentation on how to set up such integrations.

+It is a requirement for objects that support ATT&CK IDs to have one assigned.
+Integrations may not work as intended if ATT&CK IDs are not present from objects that support them such as techniques, tactics, and mitigations.

 ## ATT&CK Navigator

 The [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator) can be configured to display the contents of your local knowledge base.